 UVA Children’s Named No. 1 Children’s Hospital in Virginia by U.S. News & World Report

-UVA Children’s is ranked as the No. 1 children’s hospital in Virginia by U.S. News & World Report in the publication’s 2021-22 “Best Children’s Hospitals” guide.
-This is the first year U.S. News has done a state-by-state ranking of the nation’s best children’s hospitals.
+UVA Children’s, part of UVA Health, is ranked as the No. 1 children’s hospital in Virginia by U.S. News & World Report in the publication’s 2021-22 “Best Children’s Hospitals” guide.
+This is the first year U.S. News has reported a state-by-state ranking of the nation’s best children’s hospitals.

-Additionally, U.S. News ranked five UVA Children’s specialties among the top 50 nationally in their fields:
+In addition, five UVA Children’s specialties are ranked among the top 50 nationally in their fields.
+The five ranked specialties:

 - Neonatology: 36th